 Predictions for the Industry in the Coming Years

-- Integration of technology to streamline operations.
+- Greater integration of technology to streamline jobsite operations.

 Conclusion